sidkshatriya/rr.soft/README.md

 The currently upstream version of `rr` *cannot* run _without_ Hardware (HW) performance counters.
 Now, HW performance counters allow program "progress" to be measured exactly and this is critical for deterministic record/replay.
-They are usually disabled in VMs and containers for security reasons especially when running in the cloud.
+Access to these counters is usually disabled in VMs and containers for security reasons especially when running in the cloud.
 They may also be broken, unreliable or high latency for some CPUs too.